-- 1. Virtual engagement sessions, consisting of one or more sessions per group; and - Bringing into dialogue Indigenous Traditional Knowledge, lived experiences and consultation protocol frameworks as lenses for reflecting on the issues addressed in the ISRW, as well as, on the process of making decisions that will have intergenerational impacts.
+- 1. Virtual engagement sessions, consisting of one or more sessions per group; - 2.
+In-person meetings, consisting of one or more communities at time; and - 3.
+Bringing into dialogue Indigenous Traditional Knowledge, lived experiences and consultation protocol frameworks as lenses for reflecting on the issues addressed in the ISRW, and on the process of making decisions that will have intergenerational impacts.